lrascao/rebar3_gpb_plugin/examples/sample_release/README.md

 	- add a module to test your protocol buffer.
 	- add a rebar.config for the sample_release app to compile to protocol buffer definitions.

+for the app named other_app add the following:

+	- a module to test using the protocol buffer definitions from the sample_release app
+	- use the include-lib macro to include the generated protocol buffer record definition from app sample_release.

 finally:

 	- compile your project.
-	- finally call your function.
+	- call your function.

-for the app named other_app add the following:

-	- a module to test using the protocol buffer definitions from the sample_release app

 Build
 -----